Solaris Shade and Harvest Module

 | Circadian | CCT + dim vs time | Interior zones, tunable-white fixtures |

-| Solaris harvest | Dim vs ALS | Perimeter/daylit zones with sensors |
+| Solaris harvest | Dim vs ALS | Perimeter / daylit zones with sensors |

-| Solaris glare | Shade vs sun | Façade zones with blinds |
+| Solaris glare | Shade vs sun + cloud cover | Façade zones with blinds |

 Avoid assigning Circadian and Solaris harvest to the same fixtures unless you intend them to share authority.
 Separate facility zones so operators can reason about which algorithm owns each space.